Code-Institute-Submissions/boshea5--Time-Talks-Code-Institute-Project-1-HTML-CSS/README.md

 # Testing

-All the code has been run through the W3C html Validator and the W3C CSS Validator.
+All the code has been run through the W3C html Validator and the W3C CSS Validator and passed.

 ![6B0CACC2-01A0-4A0A-B61F-E3DEA374F9EA_1_105_c](https://user-images.githubusercontent.com/96124619/148691888-5ae9ddfe-73c8-466c-98d8-5eebd710230f.jpeg)